lvmor/jest/README.md

 - Snapshot Testing
 - Sandboxed
 - Error reporting - tells you the exact line where error is at, gives a nice output
-- Zero Config - Do not have to configure anything
+- Zero Config - Do not have to configure anything for JS implentation

 ---